 Within a strict budget, the project delivers housing that comfortably accommodates a variety of demographics, imparts the economic and environmental relief of low operational energy demands, and creates a vibrant new community context.
 The proximity of the buildings to established commercial and recreational centers, as well as the creation of new community and retail spaces in their ground levels, further reduces anticipated lifetime carbon emissions by lessening occupants’ needs for automobile transportation to access amenities, services, and workplaces.
 This pedestrian-scale model for neighborhood design not only takes advantage of previously existing walkable conditions, but also introduces new ones.

-The completed structures will be thermal bridge-free and target Passive House airtightness metrics, as well as exceed AIA 2030 expectations for pEUI reductions.
+The completed structures are thermal bridge-free and target Passive House airtightness metrics.
 The roofline’s geometry, while striking to behold, also serves as a “solar mountain” angled optimally for the future installation of photovoltaic panels.

 As the first project completed to advance the West End Neighborhood Master Plan, The West End Apartments set the precedent for an inclusive, diverse, and lively neighborhood focused on high-performance design and high quality of living.
 They perpetuate the area’s longstanding accessibility and livability and encourage further development of walkable destinations and infrastructure through the infusion of a new population ready to use them.